MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 [Install the WebView2 SDK](../how-to/machine-setup.md#install-the-webview2-sdk) in _Set up your Dev environment for WebView2_
 -->
 <!-- ====================================================================== -->
-## Step 8 - Install the WebView2 SDK
+## Step 9 - Update or install the WebView2 SDK

+The finished project in the repo already has a version of the WebView2 SDK installed for the project.
+If you were creating a project from scratch by starting by using a Win32 project template, you'd need to install the WebView SDK package for the project, as described here.

-Next, you'll install the WebView2 SDK.
+Next, update (or install) the WebView2 SDK.
 The WebView2 SDK includes the WebView2 control, which is powered by Microsoft Edge, and enables you to embed web technologies (HTML, CSS, and JavaScript) in your native applications.

 ---

-Install the WebView2 SDK, as follows:
+Update (or install) the WebView2 SDK, as follows:

 1. In Visual Studio, make sure that the **WebView2GettingStarted** solution is open, as described above.